rajnish-kumar-au26/card-management-app/README.md

 This project is a Card Management System built with React, Redux, TypeScript, and Tailwind CSS.
 It allows users to manage credit and debit cards, view transactions, and add new cards with validations.

+# Live Demo

+Check out the live demo of the application: https://benevolent-empanada-0a8bd6.netlify.app/

 # Features

 View Transactions: Click to show all transactions.